Supermacka/RecipeManagerApp/README.md

 (If VS and SSMS are downloaded on your system)
 1. Download and save the RecipeManagerApp file/folder.
-2. Having located the the saved file/folder, go to:
+2. Having located the saved file/folder, go to:
 "RecipeManagerApp-main" --> "RecipeManager_Winform", and then open the file "RecipeManager_Winform.csproj".
 3. Having opened the program in Visual Studio.
 Open the Package Manager Console (PMC) and write: Update-Database
 4. Run the program!